wavemotion-dave/DS994a/README.md

 Copyright :
 -----------------------
-DS99/4a is Copyright (c) 2023-2024 Dave Bernazzani (wavemotion-dave)
+DS99/4a is Copyright © 2023-2024 Dave Bernazzani (wavemotion-dave)

 This program is made up from a number of constituent bits and pieces of code from other emulators plus a lot of original code to glue it all together and run it on the DS.